-- Pool Dial-Out Code Restriction (Hybrid/PBX mode only)
+Pool Dial-Out Code Restriction (Hybrid/PBX mode only)

 - Calling Restrictions

 - Forced Account Code Entry (not QCC)

 - Microphone Operation

 - Remote Call Forwarding (not QCC)

 - Fax Message-Waiting Receiver and Threshold

 - Trunk-to-Trunk Transfer

 - HotLine (single-line telephones only)

-- Service Observing (MLX only for Service Observer, any telephone for a Service Observing group member except QCC or CTI link)
+- Service Observing (4406D+, 4412D+, 4424D+, 4424LD+, and MLX telephones for Service Observer; any telephone for a Service Observing group member except QCC or CTI link)

-- The Service Observing button is administrable only via centralized telephone programming. - Service Observing may be subject to federal, state, or local laws, rules, or regulations or require the consent of one or both of the call parties.
+- NOTES The Service Observing button is administrable only via centralized telephone programming.

+- Service Observing may be subject to federal, state, or local laws, rules, or regulations or require the consent of one or both of the call parties.
 You must check in your jurisdiction and comply with all applicable laws, rules, and regulations before using this feature.
 Failure to comply may result in severe penalties.